 To begin the design process, you should begin by considering the fundamental elements that will go towards building your design.
 These foundational elements of your brand identity include:

-Be sure your font creates the right impression, is easy legible, memorable, and used consistently.
+Be sure your font creates the right impression, is easily legible, memorable, and used consistently.

-As implied previously, Typography hold meaning, similar to color, it expresses and emotion and a personality, ensure you know the subconscious associations assigned to the font face you end up using.
+As implied previously, Typography holds meaning, similar to color, it expresses an emotion and a personality, ensuring you know the subconscious associations assigned to the font face you end up using.

 Below Are 5 Main Types of Fonts Types:

-When it comes to conceptualizing your brand identity, color will be a significant factor, since color contain their own meaning and projects its own set of implications.
+When it comes to conceptualizing your brand identity, color will be a significant factor, since color contains its own meaning and projects its own set of implications.
 And so, selecting the best color palette will aid in solidifying the first impressions people will have when experiencing your brand.